dotnet/docs/docs/fsharp/style-guide/conventions.md

 When you benchmark these functions with a statistical benchmarking tool like [BenchmarkDotNet](https://benchmarkdotnet.org/), you'll find that the `runWithStructTuple` function that uses struct tuples runs 40% faster and allocates no memory.

-However, these results will not always be the case in your own code.
-Depeneding on if you mark a function as `inline`, code that uses reference tuples may get some additional optimizations, or code that would allocate could simply be optimized away.
+However, these results won't always be the case in your own code.
+If you mark a function as `inline`, code that uses reference tuples may get some additional optimizations, or code that would allocate could simply be optimized away.
 You should always measure results whenever performance is concerned, and never operate based on assumption or intuition.

 #### Prefer struct records when the data type is small